 Participation Costs for a Scout in Troop 365

-- Camping fees - We offer camping opportunities one weekend a month, except for June and sometimes December.
+- Camping fees - We generally offer camping opportunities one weekend a month, except for June and sometimes December.
 Also, the July trip is replaced by an optional week-long Summer Camp (described below).
-We typically collect approximately $20 per trip to cover food and campsite rental.
-Trips with more expensive activities (for example, whitewater rafting, railroad merit badge camp, etc.) have additional fees.
-You can view our next few outings here.
+We typically collect approximately $10-$20 per trip to cover food and campsite rental.
+Trips with more expensive activities (for example, whitewater rafting, railroad merit badge camp, etc.) cost more than basic camping trips.

 April 2023 Pancake Fundraiser